99souls/ariadne/engine/internalisation-plan.md

 - "Stable by default" – only types the embedder must configure or consume remain exported.
 - "Snapshots not internals" – expose aggregate, immutable views (health, limiter, resources) instead of live objects.
 - Phased small PRs (≤ ~400 LOC diff) to keep review focused and bisectable.
-- Each phase: (a) introduce new façade, (b) migrate internal call sites/tests, (c) add deprecation shims, (d) remove shims next phase.
+- Each phase: introduce/adjust façade (if needed), migrate internal call sites/tests, and remove old symbols in the same change (no deprecation shims).

 ---